cedricbu/lonotify/README.md

 ## TODO
 - Correct the stuck port on connection drop
-- add optional stuff to the protocol, such as compression, icons, etc.
+- add optional stuff to the protocol, such as compression, icons, etc.i
+- test text